 The MHA faculty includes leaders in health administration research who are investigating areas such as clinical processes, health systems, health care finance and delivery, risk and insurance and health care policy.

-Jeffrey Bissey, a clinical assistant professor in the Department of Health Services, is a practicing pediatrician and, associate medical director for primary care at the Everett Clinic.
-He has an M.D. from Baylor University and an MHA from the University of Washington.
+Jeffrey Bissey, a clinical assistant professor in the Department of Health Services, is a practicing pediatrician and associate medical director for primary care at the Everett Clinic.
+He has a doctor of medicine from Baylor University and a master of health administration from the University of Washington.

 Profile | firstname.lastname@example.org

-Sarah Cave is a senior lecturer in the Department of Health Services specializing in health care management and strategy.
-She has 15 years of experience in health care administration, including stints at ECG Management Consultants, Providence Health & Services and PeaceHealth.
+Sarah Cave is a senior lecturer and program director of the Master of Health Administration programs in the Department of Health Services.
+She specializes in health care management and strategy, and has 15 years of experience in health care administration, including positions at ECG Management Consultants, Providence Health & Services and PeaceHealth.
 A graduate of the UW MHA program, Cave returned to the School of Public Health in 2014 as chief operating officer, responsible for human resources administration, facilities and space management, strategic planning and other operations.

 Profile | email@example.com

 Van Chaudhari is a clinical assistant professor in the Department of Health Services, as well as the administrator for population health management with the chief health system and chief medical offices of UW Medicine.
 She has an extensive background in population health, health care administration and Lean Six Sigma process improvement.
 Chaudhari is a fellow of the American College of Healthcare Executives and holds a bachelor’s degree in electrical engineering from the University of British Columbia and a master of health administration from the University of Ottawa.